What is RevPAR? Understanding Hotel Performance

-RevPAR is calculated by multiplying the average room rate times the occupancy rate.
+RevPAR is calculated by multiplying the Hotel ADR times the occupancy rate.
 If a hotel charges, on average, $80 per night and usually fills 45 of their 50 rooms (or, 85% occupancy), their RevPAR would be calculated:

 Hotel A: $80 per night x .85 = $68 revenue per available room.